-As IP addresses categorized as Private IP Address or Public IP Address.
-Private IP addresses only used in internal networks like intranet, home network, ISP network etc. Private IP addresses can not be used on the internet.
+IP addresses categorized as Private IP Address or Public IP Address.
+Private IP addresses only used in internal networks like the intranet, home network, ISP network, etc. Private IP addresses can not be used on the internet.
 We can use all private IP addressed as static.
 Home routers generally use

 192.168.1.1 as the static IP address for the home network.
 Example Private Static IP Addresses:

 Public Static IP Address (Internet)

 Public IP addresses can be used as static too.
 As stated previously these IP addresses can be routed over the internet.
 We can set public IP Addresses as static as Private IP addresses.
 Especially web servers, DNS servers, applications servers will have the static IP address.
 Here are some of the well know Public Static IP Addresses:

 We can set a static IP address for Linux in different ways.
 In this part, we will set a static IP address for Linux from the command line.

 interfaces configuration file which holds the network interface configuration.